elastos/Elastos.Essentials/README.md

 #### For Android:

-- Java JDK 1.8 or greater
+- Java Development Kit (JDK) 11
 - Android SDK
-- Android NDK (android-ndk-r16b or higher)
+- Node.js

  The supported way of doing this nowadays is to use Android Studio.